Did you know that you can apply to CBD for up to $2,000 toward the cost of materials and supplies for your divisional work?

 Since 2003, CBD has supported student research, funded students to work with faculty at Hampshire and the Five Colleges, and helped send students to internships, placements, and conferences throughout the United States and abroad.
 Students from all five of Hampshire's schools are invited to apply for CBD support.

 Students can apply for funding to perform research and undertake projects that explore the intersections of culture, mind/brain and human growth, and development.
-Each focus is different, and projects range from the study of neuroscience and dance, to an exploration of cross-cultural perspectives on reproductive health, and an examination of gendered play preferences in children.
-Grantees receive funds to defray the cost of their research, including travel, housing, program fees, supplies, and equipment.
+Each focus is different, and projects range from the study of neuroscience and dance, to an exploration of cross-cultural perspectives on reproductive health, to an examination of gendered play preferences in children, to a film that explores the feeling of living with obsessive compulsive disorder.
+Grantees receive funds to support costs such as travel, housing, program fees, supplies, and equipment.

 CBD accepts proposals for divisional projects in the fall and spring semesters.